back to top

 In an age where “think globally, act locally” isn’t merely a well-intentioned slogan, but the foundation of a greener lifestyle, have you ever stopped to contemplate the environmental footprint of your travel habits?
-When you free the shackles of everyday routine, hitch your caravan, and take the open road, ever wonder, “What is the environmental toll of my caravan adventure?”
+When you free the shackles of everyday routine, hitch your caravan, and take the open road, do you ever wonder, “What is the environmental toll of my caravan adventure?”
 Here’s a comprehensive exploration of the ecological bearing of caravan travels.

 While on the surface, caravan travels are excellent examples of sustainable tourism.
-They offer a degree of convenience and autonomy which traditional modes of travel struggle to compete against.
+They offer a degree of convenience and autonomy that traditional modes of travel struggle to compete with.
 However, like all things, they also have a flip side.
 So, let’s buckle in, shift gears and navigate through the twists and turns of this journey into understanding the eco-friendliness or lack thereof when it comes to caravan travelling.

 The Manufacturing Perspective